Fire N Ice Filly

 I chose a colored paper for this portrait and selected a color that provides a base for both the filly and the background.

 The method I’m using for this portrait is the direct method.
-Learn how to use the direct method to draw with colored pencils.
+Read more about colored pencil drawing methods.

 The first step for any portrait is preparing the reference photo for drawing.
 I put a grid over the part of the photo I want to draw using photo processing software.

 I also print or draw a grid on paper that’s the same size as the portrait.